 We are living in very fast times.
 That is not lost on me.
 Everyday my social media feeds and inbox is flooded with the next thing that is going to heal you.
 It’s just like our western culture to take this quick-fix approach to everything, including holistic health.
 I realize I am going on a bit of a rant here but my aim is coming directly from the heart.
 I want the internet to be a place where folks can find tried and true suggestions based on actual experience from people that live what they write about.

 Having a somewhat public life through my website and social media is such an interesting experience.
 I was talking with a woman the other day and she mentioned losing a bunch of followers and subscribers because she shifted the focus of her practice.
-I remember writing my food journey post and being a bit worried that people would be disappointed in my choices.
+I remember writing a food journey essay and being a bit worried that people would be disappointed in my choices.
 Typing this out right now makes me feel silly because I know in my heart of hearts that isn’t what any of this is about.
-This blog started as a platform for me to honestly share my life and create community.
+This journal started as a platform for me to honestly share my life and create community.
 In that community people are free to come and go as they please and that ultimately makes me feel really good.

-Now.
-On to bone broth and why I am drinking it on the daily.
+Now on to bone broth and why I am drinking it on the daily.

 The first time I tried bone broth I couldn’t even swallow it.
 Almost instantly after taking the first sip I spit it right out into the sink.
 The animal smell and fatty consistency of the broth made me gag.
 I’d already started eating a little meat at this point, but the broth was just next level.
 I couldn’t drink it straight up.